 WhatsApps groups are mute, Facebook timelines are next to empty, VPN downloads are on the rise.
 The word in town is OTT tax.
 From Social Media Tax alias OTT tax to Mobile money tax, a big number of internet users in Uganda which is an estimate of 10m people is on the search on how to pay social media tax.

-Well, in this guide, I will share with you step by step on how to pay for your OTT Taxes for all networks.
+Well, in this guide, I will share with you step by step on how to pay OTT Tax for all networks.